 Nothing educates better like watching professionals at work.
 Visit other streamers, compare aesthetics and channel ideas.
 Pay attention to how their conversations with viewers look like, how comfortable is the chat and how they deal with intrusive users.
 Ask about their solutions or favourite equipment.
 This gets you knowledge straight from the source and a deeper understanding of the streaming community.
 Maybe you can also establish some valuable relationships.

-The last and most important advice!
+The last and most important piece of advice on how to start streaming on Twitch!
 If you love your new job, each of the above tips will prove to be extremely easy to implement, and you will find yourself on a straight path to success.
-Here's a simple recipe for a great career in streaming.
+Here’s a simple recipe for a great career in streaming.

 If you want to know more, check our guide to become a streamer and our knowledge section with various articles for streamers!

 Do you want to know more about working with streamers?
 Maybe even start your first campaign?
 We are here for you!